 By looking at the ticket, he realized he requires additional information from the ticket owner.
 Since he can’t get to the task right away, he puts down a task for himself to email him.

 The printer’s technician told him that this is a hardware issue and it requires a hardware adjustment.
-But before Tobias can go ahead and order the piece, he needs to receive approval from the purchasing department, so he adds an approval task for the department.
+But before Oscar can go ahead and order the piece, he needs to receive approval from the purchasing department, so he adds an approval task for the department.

 This is what the task approval from the purchasing department would look like.